AdobeDocs/certification.en/help/certifications/restart-program.md

 **Exams eligible to re-certify**

-We offer recertification of exams in two formats depending on the solution.
+We offer re-certification of exams in two formats depending on the solution.
 You will be able to re-certify either by continuous learning or on-demand exams.

-**Eligible - Continuous Learning (for all job roles)**
+**Eligible by continuous learning**

 >[!BEGINTABS]